Loading

 Dedicated assembly area for final part integration.
 Components are assembled, and valves undergo pressure and leak testing to ensure compliance with customer specifications.

 Full dimensional, metallurgical, and NDT inspection per customer specifications.
 Destructive testing (Charpy impact, tension/tensile, cross-section cuts).
 Non-destructive: ultrasonic, liquid penetrant, magnetic particle, radiographic, hardness, chemical analysis, dimensional, visual, leak testing, and pressure testing.
 3D scanning for reverse engineering and dimensional verification.
-Every brass and copper part is verified before shipment.
+Every brass and bronze part is verified before shipment.

 Independent Process